-Undergraduate applicants remain in University College pending acceptance into a Teacher Education Program.
+Undergraduate students remain in University College pending acceptance into a Teacher Education Program.
 We encourage you to make an appointment with the appropriate advisor as you plan your program.

 - Music Education: Margaret Frazier